Stroke and Neurological Rehabilitation

 Visual Perception Assessment

 Our therapists use standardized tests and functional performance assessments to evaluate patients with visual disturbances including:

 - Depth perception deficits

 Patients receive information on how to modify their environment to accommodate vision deficits.

-This gait assessment and training uses a postural-control device that reduces the amount of weight borne by the patient.
-It can be considered for both children and adults with gait problems involving balance, posture and/or coordination.
-The device is useful for patients with varying abilities, and can be used by patients with CVA, incomplete spinal cord injury, traumatic brain injury and Parkinson's disease.
+This gait training tool is a postural-control device that reduces the amount of weight borne by the patient.
+It can be used for patients of all ages with a wide range of impairments and walking abilities, due to a variety of diagnoses including CVA (stroke), incomplete spinal cord injury, traumatic brain injury, multiple sclerosis, and Parkinson's disease.

 It provides the patient with proper posture, reduces weight bearing, eliminates the risk for falling, and allows for the training of coordinated leg movement with walking over ground or on a treadmill.
 As you improve, the amount of assistance provided by this tool is decreased allowing you to do more and more.